-In accordance with the written agreement dated December 21, 2017, Crown Appraisals, Inc. has conducted research and analysis pertaining to potential impacts on the market value of tillable farmland due to flooding and due to the presence of a flood easement.
+In accordance with the written agreement dated December 21, 2017, Crown Appraisals, Inc. conducted research and analysis pertaining to potential impacts on the market value of tillable farmland due to flooding and due to the presence of a flood easement.
+That market study (Phase 1) was completed in 2018.